Scuba Diving Injuries

 John O’Connell represents victims of scuba diving and maritime accidents in Hawaii.
 He got his early training in scuba diving in 1978, and started litigating scuba diving cases in 1991 when a newly married spouse on his honeymoon embolized and died during a PADI Discover Scuba Diving Experience while vacationing in Kona, Hawaii.
 Since then he has worked on numerous scuba diving and rebreather accident cases in Hawaii, Pennsylvania, Florida, California and New Hampshire.

 He has also litigated maritime claims of crew members, Jones Act seaman, scuba workers, Hawaii residents and tourists who have been injured during recreational and commercial diving activities in Hawaii.
+While "releases" or "waivers" appear to exempt the tour operator from liability, he has obtained recent decision voiding the snorkeling/scuba release and waiver.

 Based on his experience he has put together a checklist of What to do if a SCUBA incident has occurred.